Priestley-Centre/Near_term_warming/analysis_figure_code/SuppFig7/readme.txt

 Code to produce Supplementary Figure 7.

-Run 'output_trends_plus_IV_method_comparison.py' first, which outputs FaIR forced trends plus IV for each method of estimating IV.
+Also outputs internal variability in 20-year GSAT anomalies and trends, based on Haustein et al. (2019), for plotting Figure 1 and various other similar figures showing FaIR data plus IV.

+To run will need to request raw data from Karsten Haustein, but processed data is provided in Priestley-Centre/Near_term_warming/IV_data/ to allow relevant figures to still be plotted.